Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Modeling diverse geometric features

 \section{Modeling diverse geometric features}

-In this section, we introduce how the proposed \textit{Patch-Grid} representation can be applied to modeling diverse geometric features, such as narrow slits or thin solids (which are together termed as thin geometric features here), open surface boundaries, and enabling global distance query via a local-global blending scheme.
+In this section, we first briefly describe how the mesh is extracted from the learned compositional SDFs and then elaborate on how the proposed \textit{Patch-Grid} representation can be applied to modeling diverse geometric features, such as narrow slits or thin solids (which are together termed here as thin geometric features) or open surface boundaries, and enabling global distance queries via a local-global blending scheme.

+\textbf{Mesh extraction. } Patch-Grid encloses the given shape composed of multiple surface patches with patch volumes.
+When two or more patches intersect, the overlapped grid cells in the relevant patch volumes subdivide into a merge grid.
+To extract the mesh representation, we perform the MarchingCubes algorithm to mesh the zero-level sets in the patch volume cells which contain only a single surface patch.
+For patch volume cells containing intersecting patches, we only mesh the zero-level sets of the patches in the merge cells.
+In this way, we ensure the validity of the obtained mesh surface by extracting it from the cells where the patch loss and the merge loss are enabled.